Iggy Azalea Being Sued by American Express for Not Paying $300,000 Credit Card Bill

 Azalea released her debut album, The New Classic, in 2014.
 It went platinum and spawned several singles, including the #1 hit “Fancy.”
 Her follow up album, Digital Distortion, was originally scheduled to be released in June, but has gone through multiple delays.
 There is no current release date scheduled.

-Azalea has not publicly commented about the lawsuit, and the court documents do not list an attorney in this case.
+Azalea has not publicly commented on the lawsuit, and the court documents do not list an attorney in this case.
 A rep for Azalea did not immediately return PEOPLE’s calls for comment.

 The lawsuit was first reported by The Blast.